bis-code/SWA-Assignment-1/README.md

 # SWA-Assignment-1
-Made by @BaicoianuIoanSorin and @Adi-Vaitis
+Made by @BaicoianuIoanSorin, @Adi-Vaitis and @felixioan